DNA: Genomes

-Some noncoding DNA sequences play structural roles in chromosomes.
-Telomeres and centromeres typically contain few genes but are important for the function and stability of chromosomes.
-An abundant form of noncoding DNA in humans are pseudogenes, which are copies of genes that have been disabled by mutation.
-These sequences are usually just molecular fossils, although they can occasionally serve as raw genetic material for the creation of new genes through the process of gene duplication and divergence.
+The functional genetic information in a genome is located in genes, regulatory sequences, origins of replication, centromeres, telomeres, and segments required for the three-dimensional structure of chromatin.
+In many complex eukaryotes, only a small fraction of the total sequence is devoted to the various functional elements.
+For example, in humans less than 10% of the genome has a defined functional role and the rest (90%) is probably junk DNA.
+(See also [Non-coding DNA].)

 Transcription and translation

 A gene is a sequence of DNA that contains genetic information and can influence the phenotype of an organism.
 Within a gene, the sequence of bases along a DNA strand defines a messenger RNA sequence, which then defines one or more protein sequences.
 The relationship between the nucleotide sequences of genes and the amino-acid sequences of proteins is determined by the rules of translation, known collectively as the genetic code.
 The genetic code consists of three-letter 'words' called codons formed from a sequence of three nucleotides (e.g., ACT, CAG, TTT).

 In transcription, the codons of a gene are copied into messenger RNA by RNA polymerase.
 This RNA copy is then decoded by a ribosome that reads the RNA sequence by base-pairing the messenger RNA to transfer RNA, which carries amino acids.
 Since there are 4 bases in 3-letter combinations, there are 64 possible codons (4^{3} combinations).
 These encode the twenty standard amino acids, giving most amino acids more than one possible codon.
 There are also three 'stop' or 'nonsense' codons signifying the end of the coding region; these are the TAG, TAA, and TGA codons, (UAG, UAA, and UGA on the mRNA).